martinthomson/escape-report/draft-thomson-escape-report.md

 Workshop participants recognized the value of web performance for usability, as well as for business metrics like retention and bounce rates.
-Such improvements were seen as a valuable goal, but many participants raised questions about whether the costs were justified.
+Such improvements were seen as a valuable goal, but publishers raised questions about whether they justified the cost of supporting an additional format, while others raised questions about the cost Web Packaging itself.

 ## Offline Content Sharing {#offline}